alterakey/lucene/README.txt

 Copyright (C) 2011 Takahiro Yoshimura <altakey@gmail.com>

-This is a image viewing application with tracing aid.
-You can turn your tablet to tracing lightbox.
+This is another scribbling application for Android platform (2.2 and up.)
+You can use it for quick scribbling in an Android-powered easy presentation session.
 It is also my learning project.

 0. HOW TO BUILD